leotrs/rsm/docs/source/tutorials/markup.rst

    ::

 Strings such as ``:manuscript:`` are called *tags*.
-Tags are used to annotate regions of text, for example to delimit sections and other parts of a manuscript.
+In RSM, tags are used to annotate regions of text, for example to delimit sections and other parts of a manuscript.
 The tag functions as open delimiter, and the empty tag ``::``, a.k.a. *Halmos*, is the closing delimiter.

 .. rsm::